 Many of my patients are recently discharged from the hospital.
 Most of them tell me about the wonderful care they’ve received there, and even mention their favorite nurses by name.
 I know a patient who memorized the names of all twenty nurses caring for him during a lengthy hospitalization, because he is so impressed by the care he received.

 While most dinner/cocktail customers I served enjoyed their evenings out, occasionally I’d get a cranky one or two.
-Besides the perennial customer complaining that his “medium” steak was not medium (is there any more subjective term in cooking than “medium”?), my favorite story is of the drunken male customer who began making lewd gestures and statements while I brought drinks to his table.
+Besides the perennial customer complaining his “medium” steak was not medium, is there a more subjective term in cooking than medium?, my favorite story is of the drunken male customer who began making lewd gestures and statements while I brought drinks to his table.
 I refused to serve this customer anymore alcohol, and he complained to the restaurant’s owner, who tried ordering me to serve him.
 I told him I wouldn’t do it; if he wanted to fire me on the spot, right before Labor Day, fine; I’d already earned the money I needed to buy the car and I was going to be a nurse soon anyway.
 Realizing he had no influence over me, the boss took a tray of drinks to the offending drinker and his buddies.

 Minutes later, the drunken customer jumped up on the stage where live music was playing, and stripped off all his clothes, butt naked.
-Horrified, my boss tried to man-handle the guy off the stage.
-He was prevented by the customer’s drunken buddies, who jumped up from their table and threw my boss out the door of his own restaurant, dead-bolting it behind him.
+Horrified, my ex-boss tried to man-handle the guy off the stage.
+He was prevented from doing so by the customer’s drunken buddies, who jumped up from their table and threw my ex-boss out the door of his own restaurant, and then dead-bolting it behind him.
 The bartender yelled to me, “Juli, get behind the bar,” and called the police.
-I did as I was told this time.
+This time I did as I was told.